andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

 ## Naive approach of similarity join

 ### Mapper
-Here we will to the calculations of Jacquard similarity between all possible pairs.<br /><br />
+Here we will do the calculations of Jacquard similarity between all possible pairs.<br /><br />

-The first step is therefore in the mapper to combine all these possible pairs.
+The first step is in the mapper to combine all these possible pairs.
 To do so we use the idea tha Jacquard similarity is a measure of distance.
 Therefore there is no need to compute the full matrix of distances, but only a lower triangular matrix of distances.<br />
 Because d(i,i) = 0 for all i<br />
 And d(i,j) = d(j,i) for all i,j<br />
 This reduces the number of pairs that should be computed from n² to n*(n-1)/2<br />
-We remark that still this algorithm is quadratic in the input size, whiwh implies increased computational time.<br />
+We remark that still this algorithm is quadratic in the input size, which implies increased computational time and memory requirements.<br />

 Below is our mapper that implements this lower triangular matrix of distance:
 ```javascript